 When production increases in the economy, the number of goods and services increases.
 When the production of goods and services increases compared to monetary income, the value of the currency starts to fall.
 The price of goods falls and the goods do not sell even if they are cheap, this situation is called recession/deflation.

 Deflation has more adverse effects than inflation, as production is reduced to deal with a recessionary situation which also leads to loss of employment.

 The situation in which both inflation and deflation are present is called Stagflation.

-In the general sense, we can understand that inflation is called due to increase in value of goods and decrease in value of currency.
+In the general sense, we can understand that inflation is called due to an increase in the value of goods and a decrease in the value of the currency.
 Inflation in developing countries persists.
 The government of the country should be prepared to deal with this situation efficiently.

 It is necessary to periodically analyze the situation of inflation in the country.
-Influence of inflation can be dealt with by a good finance system and monetary policy.
-Currently the inflation rate in India (in 2020) based on the Consumer Price Index is 7.59% .
+The influence of inflation can be dealt with by a good finance system and monetary policy.
+Currently, the inflation rate in India (in 2020) based on the Consumer Price Index is 7.59%.